-This experience, as well as the thousands of members I have engaged with over this period, has provided me with a deep
+This experience, as well as the thousands of members I have engaged with over this period, has provided me with a deep understanding of the Fund, our industry and most importantly the needs of the 2.4 million Australians who trust us with one of their greatest assets - their retirement savings.

-As Chief Executive

-I am committed

-to improving your

-retirement by delivering

-top decile performance,

-world-class products

-and services, and

-sustainable growth

-for the Fund, while

-ensuring we continue

-to earn the trust

-you place in us by

-appropriately managing

-risk and driving a strong

-member first culture.
+As Chief Executive I am committed to improving your retirement by delivering top decile performance, world-class products and services, and sustainable growth for the Fund, while ensuring we continue to earn the trust you place in us by appropriately managing risk and driving a strong member first culture.
 It has been a privilege to work for so many years under the leadership of Ian Silk.
 Ian has been a champion of AustralianSuper's members-first culture, a Chief Executive ambitious for what the Fund can achieve for you and an advocate for improving Australia's superannuation system for all Australians.
 On behalf of the Executive Committee and all AustralianSuper colleagues, I would like to extend my sincerest thanks to Ian for his exceptional leadership of the Fund on behalf of you over so many years.

 I would like to thank the Board for their confidence in me to lead the Fund.
-It is a privilege to be able to serve you as the Chief Executive of this high-performing fund with the clear goal of being Australia's leading superannuation fund for members.
+It is a privilege to be able to serve you as the Chief Executive of this highperforming fund with the clear goal of being Australia's leading superannuation fund for members.